Cheyenne was laid out by

 The first lots sold for $150.00 each.
 Within a month, lots were selling for $1,000.00 each and increasing

 monthly during the first summer.
-The first settlers were J. R. Whitehead, Thomas E. McLeland, later a city councilman and
+The first settlers were J. R. Whitehead, A. C. Beckwith, Thomas E. McLeland, later a city councilman and

 postmaster, and Robert M. Beers.
 As depicted at the top of the page, the first houses were either tents or houses constructed of